 I’m not going to go off on my anti-Neil Young Big Chief Wah-Wah tirade here.
 Let it suffice to say that I view him as a talent far inferior to Stills, pretty much an obstacle and an annoyance.

-Last month, Buffalo Springfield announced a reunion gig, which was supposed to have taken place last week, in support of the special-needs school backed by Neil Young, where his two sons learn.
+BS reunited in 2010-11 in support of the special-needs school backed by Neil Young, where his two sons learned.
 Well, I hope it makes them happy, and that they make a lot of money for this worthy cause.
 But in the twoscore years since CS&N and CSN&Y’s breakups, they’ve periodically risen from the grave to haunt gullible, desperate fans with bloated and pathetic echoes of their former demideific selves.
 I’m not even going to give you any links to that non-music.
 It’s just painful.
 Let’s just stick with the Good Old Days.

 As far as I can unravel the chronology, around the time of Buffalo Springfield’s breakup, in the spring of 1968, Stills (b.
 1945) was hanging out with the very popular and very modestly talented Judy Collins (b.
 1939).
 On April 26th, he accompanied her to a recording session in NY for what was to become her hit album “Who Knows Where the Time Goes”.
 He was there as boyfriend and studio musician.
 Stills was a very fine multi-instrumentalist, and has provided the musical backing on acoustic guitar and bass for albums as fine as Joni Mitchell’s “Blue“.